sharkdp/fd/README.md

-    -d, --max-depth <depth>    Set maximum search depth (default: none) -t, --type <filetype>      Filter by type: f(ile), d(irectory), (sym)l(ink) -e, --extension <ext>      Filter by file extension -c, --color <when>         When to use color in the output: never, auto, always (default: auto)
-    -j, --threads <num>        Set number of threads to use for searching:
+    -d, --max-depth <depth>    Set maximum search depth (default: none) -t, --type <filetype>      Filter by type: f(ile), d(irectory), (sym)l(ink) -e, --extension <ext>      Filter by file extension -c, --color <when>         When to use colors: never, *auto*, always -j, --threads <num>        Set number of threads to use for searching & executing -x, --exec <cmd>           Execute the given command for each search result
-                               (default: number of available CPU cores)

 ARGS:
     <pattern>    the search pattern, a regular expression (optional)